 Many Americans have privileges that enable them to become “expats” and move where they want.
 When their situation changes, they move on to someplace else – which the locals cannot do.
 Those who are moving abroad, often as social media influencers, are oblivious to their privilege – and simultaneously bash the United States which makes their privilege possible.
 The influx of “wealthy” Americans results in higher real estate prices, rent costs – raising the cost of living for the locals.

-As a general summary, Americans who move abroad came from American wealth, traveled the world growing up and doing study abroad programs (up to almost 50% of writing students do these), attended elite universities, pursued expensive degrees in fields that generally do not pay well – and then leave the US, become “travel writers” and write about how awful the U.S. is.
+As a general summary, Americans who move abroad came from American wealth, traveled the world growing up and doing study abroad programs (up to almost 50% of writing students do these), attended elite universities, pursued expensive degrees in fields that generally do not pay well – and then leave the US, to become “travel writers” and write about how awful the U.S. is.
 Make it make sense?

-80% of the stories involve subjects that moved to Europe – but in real life, only about 20% of Americans who move abroad move to Europe!
 Perhaps 40% move to Mexico or Canada – yet this category accounts for less than 5% of the stories.
 The bias in the coverage is amazing.

 Annotated Bibliography